Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Introduction

-In this article, we apply the WV-HMC method to the doped Hubbard model.
-We compute the number density on $6 \times 6$ and $8 \times 8$ lattices at inverse temperature $\beta = 6.4$ with Trotter number $N_t = 20$ (corresponding to Trotter step size $\epsilon = 0.32$).
-We compare our results with those obtained by ALF (Algorithms for Lattice Fermions) \cite{Bercx:2017pit,ALF:2020tyi}, which is a state-of-the-art non-thimble Monte Carlo framework widely used in the condensed matter community.
-In our implementation, we employ direct solvers for inverting fermion matrices, whose computational cost scales as $O(N^3)$, where $N$ is the number of degrees of freedom and proportional to the spacetime lattice volume.
-An alternative algorithm employing pseudofermions and iterative solvers, which reduces the cost to $O(N^2)$ but requires careful parameter tuning, will be discussed in a separate publication.
+In this paper, we apply the WV-HMC method to the doped Hubbard model.
+We compute the number and energy densities on $6 \times 6$ and $8 \times 8$ lattices at temperature $T/t = 1/6.4 \simeq 0.156$ and interaction strength $U/t = 8.0$ for various values of the chemical potential $\mu$, where $t$ denotes the hopping amplitude.
+The temporal direction is discretized using Trotter number $N_t = 20$ (corresponding to Trotter step $\epsilon = 0.32$). \footnote{ The continuum limit $\epsilon\to 0$ is discussed in a subsequent paper \cite{Fukuma:2025cxg}, where a machinery is developed to enable simulations on larger spacetime lattices. } We compare our results with those obtained using ALF (Algorithms for Lattice Fermions) \cite{Bercx:2017pit,ALF:2020tyi}, a highly efficient, state-of-the-art, non-thimble determinant quantum Monte Carlo (DQMC) framework widely used in the condensed-matter community.
+In our implementation, we employ direct solvers for inverting fermion matrices, which leads to a computational cost scaling as $O(N^3)$, where $N$ is the number of degrees of freedom and is proportional to the spacetime lattice volume.
+An alternative formulation using pseudofermions and iterative solvers, which reduces the cost to $O(N^2)$ at the expense of careful parameter tuning, will be presented in a separate publication.